jolienvanhooff/SMCevolution/README.md

 * Tab-separated files (\.csv) showing the number of orthologs (members of the orthogroups) in each taxon of eukarya.v5

 ## py_scripts
-* General-usage python3 scripts, e.g. to generate phylogenetic profile tables
+* General-usage python3 scripts, e.g. to generate phylogenetic profile tables and input for iTOL visualization

 ## gtdb_selection
 * Metadata for the included assemblies from GTDB (archaea, bacteria)